-The Telefonica Group's Global Directorate for Networks and Information System, is responsible for the technological strategy of both the Network and the Information Systems for the Group's 4 main markets, defining the strategy and technological planning, as well as its evolution and ensuring compliance with the quality of service, cost and security conditions required by the Group.
+The Telefonica Group's Global Directorate for Networks and Systems is responsible for the technological strategy of both the Network and the Systems for the Group's 4 main markets, defining the strategy and technological planning, as well as its evolution and ensuring compliance with the quality of service, cost and security conditions required by the Group.
 Among its various functions are the definition of Systems and Networks that improve the efficiency, effectiveness and profitability of the Group's processes.
-For operators in Latin America, these same functions are assumed and carried out by the Network and Information Systems Department of this segment.
+For operators in Latin America, these same functions are assumed and carried out by the regional Network and Systems Department but always based on the guidelines set out by the Global Directorate for Networks and Systems.